xTool O1 Omni vs eufyMake E1: Two Machines, One Bench

 Did xTool rename the UV Printer to O1 Omni?

-As of June 9, 2026, yes: the xTool UV Printer story has moved into the Omni/O1 Omni naming lane. xTool O1 Omni Printer and xTool Omni Printer language is visible on xTool's official campaign page, public certification signals, the May 18 Q&A trail, and the May 21 official Reddit launch update. xTool's academy/spec pages still retain xTool UV Printer wording, so this comparison uses both names until xTool publishes a final retail product page.
+As of July 9, 2026, yes: the xTool UV Printer story has moved into the xTool O1 Omni naming lane.
+That language is visible on xTool's official campaign page, public certification signals, the May 18 Q&A trail, the May 21 official Reddit launch update, and the June 29 public preorder page.
+Some older xTool academy/spec pages still retain xTool UV Printer wording, so this comparison uses that only as legacy source context.

 Is xTool O1 Omni the same machine as the xTool UV Printer?

-Based on the public wording, it appears to refer to the same upcoming desktop UV printer project now getting its official Omni identity.
-The safest buyer wording is xTool O1 Omni Printer, formerly xTool UV Printer, with final confirmation pending from xTool's retail page or checkout page.
+Based on the public wording, it appears to refer to the same desktop UV printer project now getting its official Omni identity.
+The safest buyer wording is xTool O1 Omni, formerly xTool UV Printer, with the public O1 page now carrying the live deposit and feature trail.

 Which UV printer has the larger print bed?